Autopsy: Death by Attack

-DeWayne Benning, the boyfriend of Jordan's daughter, found the 62-year old man dead.
-Delaware County Coroner James Clevenger Jr. said the victim, Chester R. Jordan, suffered major tissue damage and was repeatedly bitten by the dogs.
-He added that the victim had a history of dementia and also had older bite marks on his body.
+DeWayne Benning, the boyfriend of Jordan's daughter, found 62-year old Chester Jordan dead.
+Jordan, his daughter Aretha, and Benning all lived at the home on Tilmore Drive.
+Jordan apparently lived with the dogs in the open basement.
+Delaware County Coroner James Clevenger Jr. said the victim suffered major tissue damage and was repeatedly bitten by the dogs.
+He added that the victim had a history of dementia and also had older bite mark injuries on his body.

-Aretha Jordan came to the scene, and broke down crying as she and Benning went to city hall for questioning by detectives.
+Aretha Jordan came to the scene, and broke down crying as she and Benning were taken to city hall for questioning by detectives.
 Police Lt.
-Al Williams said the victim suffered serious injuries from the mauling and there were plenty signs of a struggle.
-The dogs appeared to be healthy and had no signs of injuries.
-Neighbors reported that Jordan was rarely seen outside.
-Williams said there might be an issue of neglect as police continue their investigation.
+Al Williams said the victim suffered serious injuries from the mauling and there were plenty signs of a struggle, reports The Star Press.
+Neighbors reported that Jordan was rarely seen outside and police talked with family members about his living conditions.
+Williams said there might be an issue of neglect as the investigation continues.

 10/31/08: Father Killed by Family Pit Bulls

-Muncie, IN - In a developing story, police are investing the death of a 62-year-old man reportedly killed by three pit bulls.
-Police were called to a home on Tillmore Avenue, where the victim, Chester Jordan, had been living in the basement.
-His daughter owns the house and her boyfriend found Jordan when he returned from work.
-"My understanding was, he had been killed," said neighbor Markus Jackman.
-Police say the dogs attacked Jordan.
+Muncie, IN - In a developing story, Muncie police are investing the death of a 62-year-old man reportedly killed by three pit bulls.
+Police officers were called to a home on the 1100 block of Tilmore Drive, where the victim, Chester Jordan, had been living in the basement.
+His daughter owns the house and her boyfriend, DeWayne Benning, found Jordan when he returned home from work.
+Neighbor Markus Jackma told WTHR News, "My understanding was, he had been killed."

-Three adult pit bulls, two males and a female, were removed from the home by Muncie Animal Control.
-Officers also removed six pit bull puppies.
-Neighbors were surprised by the dogs' attack.
+Authorities confiscated three adult pit bulls from the home, two males and a female.
+Muncie Animal Control also confiscated six pit bull puppies from the property.
+Neighbors seemed surprised by the dogs' vicious attack.
 "I have never seen the dogs acting violently," Jackman said.
-But police have been called a number of times about the dogs roaming around.
-Yet, even after the police have been called, the dogs still found their way onto the street.
-The incident is still under investigation.
+But police had been contacted a number of times about the dogs being at large.
+Even after calls to police, the dogs still got loose and roamed the area.
+The dogs are expected to be euthanized.

 09/22/08: Elderly Greek Woman Mauled to Death by a Pit Bull